 One of your key programs is the STEMville Science Symposium series, a quasi-science conference for kids, complete with a keynote presentation and small group sessions for children to interact with and do hands-on science with real STEM professionals.
 How do you ensure that the groups of scientists leading the activities are diverse…and use best practices in their sessions?

 The Symposium is a product of a collaborative effort and we are very intentional about who the participants interact with during this program.
 Through a program under the leadership of Jonathan Frederick and Tamara Poles, Morehead has developed a pool of diverse scientists across the state who are trained in public science communication.
 In addition to designing age-appropriate and engaging activities, the scientists are encouraged to personalize the experience by sharing their stories to make connections with the children who attend.
 This program gave scientists ample opportunity to learn strategies to effectively communicate their work to the general public.
 Also, the STEMville Symposium coordinator, Carla Robinson, hosts a training where the scientists can share their activities and receive feedback to enhance their ideas in preparation for the conference.
 In addition to ensuring the presenters are diverse, we also provide scholarships for participants who are interested in attending but may not have the resources to do so.
-We have worked with a school in central NC for several years to ensure our audience is diverse as well as increased our marketing efforts in underserved communities.
+We have worked with a school in central NC for several years to ensure our audience is diverse as well as increase our marketing efforts in underserved communities.

 You are a founding member of Morehead’s Inclusion and Diversity Committee and instrumental in developing Morehead’s strategic plan for inclusion and mission statement.
 What kind of successes have you had with this committee?
 What do you hope to tackle next?